 Carrying on in the tradition of great musical performers such as Lawrence Welk and AC/ DC, the Polka Police perform an eclectic mix of humorous, high-energy, polka-themed rock and roll.
 Mixing whatever they can get their ears on to make a fun dance party out of any event.
 Brothers, Sgt.
 Squeezebox and Lt.
 Lederhosen, make up the band.
 Sgt.
 Squeezebox leads the party with his blistering accordion playing, smooth lead vocals and crazy stage antics.
 Lt.
 Lederhosen keeps the party rocking with his deep groove making on the suitcase drum set.
 These five-time Omaha Entertainment and Arts Awards nominees are considered (by some) to be one of the top three accordion and suitcase drums polka-themed rock duos in the greater Omaha area.
 They have polked, rocked and shocked every audience including Oktoberfests, weddings, second weddings, punk rockers, hard rockers, soft rockers, rocking chairs and funerals.
 Recently, they have even learned to play a polka.
 Whether a house party or a stadium-sized rock festival, the Polka Police thrills any sized audience.
 The Polka Police are neither police nor a polka band but they can make your next event fun, memorable and entertaining.

-Since the Polka Police’s first performance in 2012 they have busted over 300 shows in Nebraska, Iowa, Minnesota, South Dakota, Missouri, and Kansas.
+Since the Polka Police’s first performance in 2012 they have busted over 300 shows in Nebraska, Iowa, Minnesota, North Dakota, South Dakota, Missouri, and Kansas.
 These shows have been in diverse contexts for all ages of people including concerts, Oktoberfests, weddings, festivals, fundraisers, colleges, funerals, art openings, political rallies, sporting events, and parties.
 The PoPo released a live recording, ‘Grab Your Wiener, Let’s Polka’ of wiretaps from 2016 busts.
 Brothers Jason and Jamie Burmeister are seasoned performers with over 30 years of experience each touring with various musical groups throughout the United States.
 This experience has allowed them to put together an exciting touring show with top quality professional musicianship, sound, and lighting.
 The most valuable thing the Burmeister brothers have learned through their touring experience is the value of entertainment.
 The Polka Police put all they have into entertaining their audience.

 In addition to countless private parties, the Polka Police have busted many notable corporate clients, events and venues.